GyanGhoda/ReversiJava/README.txt

 - `src/cs3500/reversi/strategies`: Contains classes related to the strategies of gameplay.
 - `src/cs3500/reversi/visualview`: Contains classes related to the game GUI.
 - `src/cs3500/reversi/Reversi.java`: Main class.

-## Changes for Part 2

-## Extra credit: found in the strategies package